 Anadarko has been working to safely produce oil, liquids and natural gas from tight sands since the early 1980s, and in recent years, the company has become a leading producer in shale plays in Louisiana, Pennsylvania and Texas.
 Producing oil and natural gas from tight sands and shales requires advanced horizontal drilling techniques combined with the application of hydraulic fracturing.
 Anadarko's core tight sands and shale operations include:

 - Haynesville Shale (East Texas HZ) in eastern Texas and western Louisiana

 - Greater Natural Buttes area of eastern Utah

 - Utica Shale in central Ohio

 Coalbed methane (CBM) is the natural gas that is both generated and stored within coal seams.
 To produce the natural gas, water is drawn out of the coal seam, creating a pressure change that allows the natural gas to flow.

 Enhanced Oil Recovery

 Anadarko has extensive experience applying improved recovery techniques to diverse oil projects.
 Enhanced Oil Recovery (EOR) is used to increase the amount of oil that can be produced from mature reservoirs after primary recovery methods have run their course.

 Our carbon dioxide (CO2) EOR projects in the Salt Creek and Monell fields in Wyoming helped turn EOR into a core area for Anadarko.
-These operations also benefit the environment by taking CO2 that would otherwise be vented to the atmosphere and injecting it underground to prolong the life of these fields.
+These operations take CO2 that would otherwise be vented to the atmosphere and inject it underground to prolong the life of these fields.